-As described in "PENSION TRUSTS - CalSTRS," the funding of the CalSTRS Defined Benefit Plan (referred to in the state's 2013 Financial Statements and in this APPENDIX A as the "DB Program") is based on contribution rates set by statute instead of actuarially determined amounts as is done for the CalPERS system.
+The funding of the CalSTRS Defined Benefit Plan (the "DB Program") is based on contribution rates set by statute instead of actuarially determined amounts as is done for the CalPERS system.
 Over time, this has contributed to an underfunding of the DB Program which has been a concern in recent years.
 As one example, the funding status of the DB Program was identified as a high risk issue in the California State Auditor report 2013 601 dated September 2013 because, as stated in the report, the DB Program assets were projected to be depleted in 31 years (33 years based on the June 30, 2013 CalSTRS Valuation) assuming existing contribution rates continue, and other significant actuarial assumptions are realized.
-In 2013 and 2014, the Governor, the Legislature and CalSTRS worked to develop an approach to addressing the long-term funding needs of the DB Program.

-The 2014 Budget Act contained this legislative solution and on June 24, 2014, the Governor signed AB 1469, a comprehensive funding solution intended to eliminate the current CalSTRS unfunded liability on the DB Program by 2046.
-The plan started modestly in fiscal year 2014-15, providing state, schools, and teachers sufficient time to prepare for future increases in contributions.
-The 2015-16 Governor's Budget directs an estimated \$1.414 billion (\$371 million from the state's General Fund) in additional contributions to the DB Program from all three entities.
+In 2014, the Legislature enacted AB 1469 (Chapter 47, Statutes of 2014), a comprehensive funding solution intended to eliminate the current CalSTRS unfunded liability on the DB Program by 2046.
+The plan started modestly in fiscal year 2014-15 and will phase in, providing the state, schools, and teachers sufficient time to prepare for future increases in contributions.

-Under the plan, teacher (member) contributions will increase from 8 percent to a total of 10.25 percent of creditable compensation for members not subject to PEPRA and 9.205 percent for members subject to PEPRA, phased in over time on July 1, 2014, July 1, 2015 and July 1, 2016.

-School (employer) contributions will increase from 8.25 percent to a total of 19.1 percent of creditable compensation, phased in on each July 1 from 2014 through 2020.
-These school contributions will be paid from existing revenue sources.

-The state's total contribution to the DB Program will increase from approximately 3.5 percent on July 1, 2014 to 6.3 percent of payroll on July 1, 2016 and thereafter.
+Teacher (member) contributions will increase from 8 percent to a total of 10.25 percent of creditable compensation for members not subject to PEPRA and 9.205 percent for members subject to PEPRA, school (employer) contributions will increase from 8.25 percent to a total of 19.1 percent of creditable compensation, and the state's total contribution to the DB Program will increase from approximately 3.5 percent on July 1, 2014 to 6.3 percent of payroll on July 1, 2016 and thereafter.
 In addition, the state will continue to pay 2.5 percent of payroll annually for a supplemental inflation protection program-for a total of 8.8 percent.
+See "CalSTRS-Funding for the DB Program" for more information on the plan.